In Association with Amazon.com

 • La deshumanización del arte e ideas sobre la novela, 1925

-- The Dehumanization of Art (tr.
-Helene Weyl, 1948) / The Dehumanization of Art, and Other Writings on Art and Culture (tr.
-Willard R. Trask, 1956) / Velázquez, Goya and The Dehumanization of Art (tr.
-Alexis Brown, in Selected Works, 1972)
+- The Dehumanization of Art (translated by Helene Weyl, 1948) / The Dehumanization of Art, and Other Writings on Art and Culture (tr.
+Willard R. Trask, 1956) / Velázquez, Goya and The Dehumanization of Art (translated by Alexis Brown, in Selected Works, 1972)

 - Taiteen irtautuminen inhimillisestä ja Ajatuksia romaanista: kaksi esseetä (suom.
 Sinikka Kallio-Visapää, 1961)